SDCG69/SDCG-V10/content/fiction/vacation.md

 The rhythm was hypnotic—slow, deep strokes that had Jess’s toes curling with each drag inward.
 Ellie watched, transfixed, as Jess’s stomach muscles quivered, her cunt dripping onto the lounger beneath them with every rock of her hips.
 "You take it so *good*," Ellie breathed, her free hand skating up Jess’s torso to thumb at her nipples, pinching just hard enough to make Jess jerk against the toy.
 Jess’s laugh was shaky, her fingers fumbling to circle her clit.
 "Only for you," she managed, before her words dissolved into a whine.

 Jess’s fingers wrapped around Ellie’s wrist, tugging her up from the lounger with a grin that promised trouble.
 “Bed.
 Now.”
 The command sent a fresh thrill down Ellie’s spine—or maybe that was the way Jess’s teeth grazed her shoulder as she steered her toward the sliding door.
-The tile was cool underfoot, sticky with spilled lube and tequila, but Ellie barely noticed, not when Jess’s hands were sliding down her back, pushing her toward the rumpled sheets.
+The tile was cool underfoot, sticky with spilled lube and tequila, but Ellie barely noticed, not when Jess’s hands were sliding down her back, pushing her toward the tightly fitted sheets.

-The bed smelled like sunscreen and salt, the sheets tangled from their earlier chaos.
+## Seven - Helpless Ellie

 Jess shoved Ellie onto her back with a playful growl, her knees bracketing Ellie’s hips as she reached for the discarded sarong draped over the chair.
 Ellie’s breath hitched as Jess tore the fabric into strips with a sharp yank, the sound absurdly loud in the quiet room.
 “Jess—” Ellie started, but Jess silenced her with a kiss, deep and filthy, her fingers already looping the first strip around Ellie’s wrist.

 The fabric was rough against Ellie’s skin, the knot tight enough to make her pulse jump.
 Jess’s smirk was wicked as she tied the other end to the bedpost, testing the give with a tug.
 “Comfy?” she teased, her breath warm against Ellie’s collarbone.
 Ellie tugged experimentally, the restraint holding firm.
 “Bossy,” she countered, but her thighs clenched when Jess’s fingers trailed down to her ankle, securing it with the same ruthless efficiency.